CVOR Travel Nurse Jobs in Iowa

 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract, with no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Iowa, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing is managed start to finish by a US-based team.
+You’re paired with one recruiter who carries your whole contract, no call-center handoffs anywhere in the process.
+Give them your call tolerance, target cities, and pay goals; they match you with open CVOR contracts in Iowa and go through each package with a full pay breakdown before you decide.
+Junxion’s founder was a traveling surgical tech, so your recruiter understands CVOR culture from experience, and a US-based team manages credentialing start to finish.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Iowa?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Curious what Iowa has open in CVOR right now?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More